-Creating customized Tool Chests made marking up and measuring much faster.
+Creating customised Tool Chests made marking up and measuring much faster.
 Each discipline has its own designated toolset, making it easy for each team to know which tools to use.
-Customized Tool Chests also proved useful for creating fault logs, which are automatically tracked in the Markups List.
+Customised Tool Chests also proved useful for creating fault logs, which are tracked automatically in the Annotations List.

-Márkus uses its own properties for taking measurements, but there are pre-made specialty Tool Sets available to download from Bluebeam.
+Márkus uses its own properties for taking measurements, but there are pre-made speciality Tool Sets available to download from Bluebeam.

 - Digital Document Comparison

 Physical document comparison can take at least half a day.
 With Revu, Márkus could compare two documents in minutes, saving time and reducing human error.

 Spotting differences between plans and dealing with any resulting cost changes is faster and more accurate in Revu.
 Changes can be marked in different colours using the Overlay Pages function, and work can then be accounted for and acted on.